Head: Other animals

 The evolution of a head is associated with the cephalization that occurred in Bilateria some 555 million years ago.

 Arthropods

-In some arthropods, especially trilobites (pictured at right), the cephalon, or cephalic region, is the region of the head which is a collective of "fused segments".
+In some arthropods, especially trilobites, the cephalon, or cephalic region, is the region of the head which is a collective of "fused segments".

 Insects

 A typical insect head is composed of eyes, antennae, and components of mouth.
 As these components differ substantially from insect to insect, they form important identification links.
 Eyes in the head found, in several types of insects, are in the form of a pair of compound eyes with multiple faces.
 In many other types of insects, the compound eyes are seen in a "single facet or group of single facets".
 In some cases, the eyes may be seen as marks on the dorsal or located near or toward the head, two or three ocelli (single faceted organs).

 Antennae on the insect's head is found in the form of segmented attachments, in pairs, that are usually located between the eyes.
 These are in varying shapes and sizes, in the form of filaments or in different enlarged or clubbed form.

 Insects have mouth parts in various shapes depending on their feeding habits.
 Labrum is the "upper lip" which is in the front area of the head and is the most exterior part.
 A pair of mandibles is found on the backside of the labrum flanking the side of the mouth, succeeded by a pair of maxillae each of which is known as maxilliary palp.
 At the back side of the mouth is the labium or lower lip.
 There is also an extra mouth part in some insects which is termed as hypopharynx which is usually located between the maxillac.